chkraska/Portfolio/JavaScript Programs/Readme.txt

-Here are simple programs which I used to learn JS.
+Here are simple programs which I wrote to learn JS.